Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

 limitation in our previous in-tree-based clustering.
 To enhance the capability of the in-tree-based clustering in handling extremely linearly-inseparable clusters, we kernelize the proposed ensemble-based clustering via the so-called kernel trick.
-As a result, the improved in-tree-based clustering method achieves high robustness and accuracy on diverse challenging synthetic and real-world datasets, showing a certain degree of practical value.
+As a result (Fig. 4), the improved in-tree-based clustering method achieves high robustness and accuracy on diverse challenging synthetic and real-world datasets, showing a certain degree of practical value.